tim-shand/www-tshand-com/src/content/post/using-git-github-linux/index.md

 11. Check the results in GitHub.

-Login to GitHub via web browser to view the new repository and the README.md file.
+- Login to GitHub via web browser to view the new repository and the README.md file.

-### Usage 2: Pull existing GitHub repository into local project directory.
+### Scenario 2: Pull existing GitHub repository into local project directory.

-**Use Case:** Fresh OS install or operating on another machine without existing project files present.
+_**Use Case:** Fresh OS install or operating on another machine without existing project files present._

 1. Ensure all preparation steps have taken place.
 2. Create a project directory to pull the remote files into, and change into the directory.